ChristianTremblay/bsit-bob/doc/glossary.md

 `Equipment` is the modeling construct used to represent a thing designed to accomplish a specific task, or a complex thing that contains component pieces of `Equipment` that are connected to each other and work together to accomplish a task. `Equipment` can have
 `Connection`s and `ConnectionPoint`s through which one or more kinds of medium (see {s223:Substance-Medium}) might flow.
-Examples of possible `Equipment` include a `Pump`, `Fan`, `HeatExchanger`, `Luminaire`, and `Sensor`, as well as more complex things like a heat pump, a chilled water plant, or a utility meter.
+Examples of possible `Equipment` include a `Pump`, `Fan`, `AirHeatExchanger`, `Luminaire`, and `Sensor`, as well as more complex things like a heat pump, a chilled water plant, or a utility meter.
 `Equipment` is distinct from a `System`, which is simply a logical grouping or collection of (only) `Equipment`.

 In common usage, terms like equipment and system have a variety of ambiguous and possibly conflicting interpretations.
 A semantic model is